krishnaclouds/time-consolelog/README.md

-Conole Log your message along with Time => Time-ConsoleLog
+Time-ConsoleLog
 =======================================
+    Conole Log your message along with Time

 ## Install